elmika/technical-test/README.md

 # Project explanation

-- Cache management (pending): if we do a request for the csv file asking only for the headers we can see the last time it has been updated.
-This can be used to set up a strategy of caching the file in our local system.

-- Application Service: all the logic is in this service.

-- DDD:
+- DDD structure:
-    - UserList should be an entity.
-    - User is implemented as Value object, but should probably be an Entity (you may have to update email)
+    - User is implemented as Value object, and contains only user information: name, surname, email and country.
-    - Value objects may be used as attributes, especially for emails and country codes.
+    - UserRegistration is an entity identified by the filed Id.
+We proposed a logic of dealing with non registered users and possible posterior registration, even if this is out of the scope of this excercise.
+    - UserRegistrationCollection is a list of UserRegistration and contains logic for filtering and ordering.
-    - Repository interface defined in the Domain.
-Implemented in the infrastucture layer with the logic of retrieving the data from the public csv file.
+    - A Repository interface is defined in the Domain, implemented in the Infrastucture layer, used in the Application layer and instanciated in the Controller.
-    - Criteria only contains logic for filtering.
-Could also do ordering.
+    - Criteria is used to apply modifying logic of the collection of registration.
+At the moment, it only contains logic for filtering.

-- Exception handling - pending
+- Further possible steps:
+    - Value objects could be introduced as attributes, especially for emails and country codes.
+    - Introduce caching strategy to retrive csv (retrieve header with HEAD request and see if newer version has been published)
+    - Introduce ordering logic in Criteria.
+    - Define app specific exceptions, introduce corresponding exception handling